settermjd/slim-doctrine-quote-sender/README.md

-# Slim Framework Quote Sender
+# Developer Daily Quote Sender

 This is a small project which a series of tutorials for the Twilio blog will be based.
 The intention of the project is to show how to build a project using Slim Framework, Doctrine, and two Twilio services;